whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 We've been doing a lot of work recently to distribute Who's On First data [as SQLite databases](https://sqlite.org/).
-SQLite databases have the advantage of being self-contained and widespread support in a variety of tools and programming languages.
-They don't currently include "alternate geometry" WOF records but those aren't necessary (yet) for most things people want to do with WOF related tools.
+SQLite databases have the advantage of being self-contained with widespread support in a variety of tools and programming languages.
+They don't currently include [alternate geometry](https://github.com/whosonfirst/whosonfirst-cookbook/blob/master/how_to/creating_alt_geometries.md) WOF records but those aren't necessary for most of the things that people want to do with WOF related tools.

 The first tool that we wrote is a simple command-line tool to fetch all of the databases defined in an `inventory.json` file.
-These `inventory.json` files are still a work in progress and currently only published for SQLite databases.
-As we chip away at the remaining work to generate other Who's On First distributions the plan is to adopt and adapt the inventory files accordingly.
+These `inventory.json` files are still [a work in progress](https://dist.whosonfirst.org/sqlite/inventory.json) and currently only published for SQLite databases.
+As we chip away at the remaining work to generate other [Who's On First distributions](/download/#distributions) the plan is to adopt and adapt the inventory files accordingly.
 More on that below.

 Here's how to the [wof-dist-fetch](https://github.com/whosonfirst/go-whosonfirst-dist#wof-dist-fetch) tool works.
 In this example we're going to